ElemeFE/node-interview/README.md

 * [restc](https://elemefe.github.io/restc/) A server-side middleware to visualize REST requests.
 * [vue-infinite-scroll](https://github.com/ElemeFE/vue-infinite-scroll) An infinite scroll directive for vue.js.

-As you see, we are frontend team, but we'v been doing some backend job to support frontend to gain more.
+As you see, we are frontend team, but we've been doing some backend job to support frontend to gain more.

 #### Language support